-This illness occurs when extensive exposure causes scarring of the lung tissue.
+Asbestosis illness occurs when extensive exposure causes scarring of the lung tissue.

-Cancer that develops in a thin layer of tissue that covers most of your mesothelium, or internal organs.
+Mesothelioma cancer develops in a thin layer of tissue that covers most of your mesothelium, or internal organs.

-A condition that occurs when there’s an excessive fluid buildup between the layers of tissue around the lungs and chest cavity.
+Pleural effusion is a condition that occurs when there’s an excessive fluid buildup between the layers of tissue around the lungs and chest cavity.

-When there is prolonged exposure to asbestos, sometimes it can cause a buildup of chalky material in the pleura.
+Pleural Plaques occur when there is prolonged exposure to asbestos, sometimes it can cause a buildup of chalky material in the pleura.

 Asbestos usage has gone down significantly, but not entirely.
 The EPA’s made steps towards eliminating the carcinogen, but there’s still a ways to go because the mineral is still found in various capacities.
 If you’ve worked or frequented these asbestos-products or occupations, it could be a good idea to pay a visit to your doctor, as early detection goes a long way.

 You don’t have to go through this alone.
 If you or a fellow veteran or loved one was diagnosed with mesothelioma or other asbestos-disease due to exposure during time of service, you could be entitled to compensation.
-Learn more about VA benefits and other legal compensation options for veterans and their families.
+Learn more about veteran benefits and other legal compensation options for veterans and their families.